-In the lead-up to 2018 many authors will be working hard to compile the rather impressive history of the service during its first 100 years but most will focus on the flying exploits.
-My intention is to produce a book, comprising several volumes, which will offer readers and historians alike a valuable insight into what the RAF Police have achieved during those first 100 years at home and abroad and is sure the book will make a valued addition to the records held by the RAF Historical Branch for future generations to refer to.
+In the lead-up to 2018 many authors have been working hard to compile the rather impressive history of the Royal Air Force during its first 100 years but most will focus on its impressive flying exploits and the aircrew rather that the incredible support to flying operations given by the often forgotten men and women from a multitude of ground trades that have worked to keep the aircraft flying for the past 100 years.
+My intention however, has been to produce a book, comprising several volumes, which offers readers and historians alike a valuable insight into what the RAF Police have achieved during those first 100 years at home and abroad and is sure the book will make a valued addition to the records held by the RAF Historical Branch for future generations to refer to.